 When she’s not at the office taking good care of all the Tramps, you’ll likely find Emily working up a sweat finding her next fitness challenge at the gym, singing along at a country music concert, or cheering on her beloved Toronto Maple Leafs.
 Hey, two out of three ain't bad...

 As a PR graduate from MSVU, Cara has one of the most dangerous jobs of all: engaging with strangers on the internet.
 But luckily for us, Cara is a total pro who tackles content planning, social strategy, and the occasional internet troll with aplomb.
 And all of this to make sure that no post ever goes un-posted!

 For Cara, life is all about balance.
 Balancing a healthy appetite for all things fitness with a healthy appetite for all things breakfast, that is.
 But when she’s not bouncing between in yoga, spin, or barre classes, you’ll likely find Cara exploring every twist and turn of our fair province, doing just about anything to “get the ‘gram”.
-Brunch pics included.
+Breakfast pics included.